1on1security/aws-us-west-2-terraform-template/README.md

 ### Follow instructions for installing the AWS CLI on your Linux system.
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-`sudo snap install aws-cli --classic` is always an option.
+`sudo snap install aws-cli --classic` is always an option since Ubuntu has decided snap is the way to go.

 ### Follow instructions for installing Terraform on your Ubuntu instance
 https://developer.hashicorp.com/terraform/install